utdata/rwd-mastery-assignments/billboard-hits/rubric-wb-detailed.md

 # Billboard Hot 100 rubric for Workbench

+> There is a companion screencast video of this lesson **Workbench Billboard** under the Panopto Video menu in Canvas.

 ## What you will learn

-> This is a detailed assignment that walks you through each step, explaining concepts along the way.
+This is a detailed assignment that walks you through each step, explaining concepts along the way, sprinkled with mastery quests to do on your own.
 You may want to review the [Basic Data Journalism Functions](https://vimeo.com/showcase/7320305) as you go along.

 We'll be using Workbench to practice importing data from a URL, filter, select, group, aggregate and make some very simple charts.
 We'll also have have a short writing assignment.